gyfen/Toggle-Ethernet/README.md

 _You need to run this as administrator, or it won't work!
 To do so, right click the .exe and click "Run as administrator"._

 _You can also make a shortcut that alsways runs with admin privileges.
-Right click, properties, advanced, run as administrator._
+Right click > properties > advanced > run as administrator._

 ***
 **Usage**